code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/professional-learning/details-2019.md

 ​ <summary>**Join the community of educators**</summary>
 ​ <p>
 ​<br>
-​In addition, all teachers have access to the Code.org forum, an online professional learning community that offers continued support with tools and content, introduces new and helpful resources for teaching the course, and lets teachers continue to explore the curriculum.
+​All teachers have access to the Code.org forum, an online professional learning community that offers continued support with tools and content, introduces new and helpful resources for teaching the course, and lets teachers continue to explore the curriculum.
 ​</p>
 ​ <p>
 To help you say connected, we've also partnered with ISTE to offer all Code.org teachers discounted membership when they sign up for the first time.